There’s nothing more frustrating than having a gift to give and not enough people to give it to.

 STEP 2: FIND OUT WHERE THEY ARE AND GO THERE

-Most coaches, trainers, and freelancers are reactive.
-They try to make themselves more attractive and hope that potential clients come to them.
+Most coaches are reactive in their marketing.
+They try to make themselves look more attractive by working on their website and hope that potential clients come to them.

 If that’s what you’ve been doing, let me ask you a question: how’s that been going for you?